fbpx

 Emmanuel Center

 Tutor, collect school supplies, or mentor the children of Emmanuel Center.
 The Emmanuel Center seeks to break the cycle of poverty through education and strengthening young minds, bodies, and spirits within a context of Christian witness.
-Each spring Calvary volunteers host a carnival for the children and families of the Emmanuel Center.
+Each year Calvary’s youth and volunteers host a carnival for the children and families of the Emmanuel Center.

 Emmanuel Meal

 Emmanuel Meal is a Christmas dinner for our neighbors who are experiencing poverty or homelessness.
-Calvary offers this meal on the third Monday of December every year.
+Calvary offers this meal before Christmas every year.
 You can volunteer to cook, serve, clean up, and more.
 Sign up here.

 You also can purchase paper turkeys for $40 each to subsidize the cost of this meal.